Ecuador earthquake death toll rises to four

 Some residents remain in city shelters and authorities have called for calm despite the continued aftershocks.

-The U.S. Geological Survey said the moderate quake was only 4.8 miles (7.7 km) deep, with its epicentre located 14 miles northeast of Quito.
+The U.S. Geological Survey said the moderate quake was only 4.8 miles (7.7 km) deep, with its epicenter located 14 miles northeast of Quito.

 (Reporting by Alexandra Valencia, writing by Julia Symmes Cobb, editing by G Crosse)